jlengstorf/lengstorf.com/content/cost-of-living.md

 date: 2015-08-25T14:25:27+02:00
 author: jason

 title: World travel is probably cheaper than your rent.
-Use this tool to compare the cost.
+Use this tool to see how much you could save.
 seo_title: Is your rent more expensive than a year of world travel?
 description: Can you really SAVE money by traveling the world?
 Find out now!
 Use this calculator to compare your monthly living expenses to the cost of a year abroad.